Continuing Education at ETH Zurich

 Courses and types of course

-Stand-alone courses are developed specially for continuing education customers and are separate in their content, teaching methods and organisation from the basic Bachelor’s and Master’s programmes.
+Stand-alone programmes are developed specially for continuing education customers and are separate in their content, teaching methods and organisation from the basic Bachelor’s and Master’s programmes.
 The courses take account of the individual needs and prior knowledge of the participants and give them the opportunity to build up their specialist and personal networks.
 Often, these courses are created in close cooperation with professional associations, groups of companies or other universities.
 Some of the programmes are the only ones of their kind in Switzerland or even in Europe.
+Examples of stand-alone courses are the MAS ETH in Spatial Planning or the MAS ETH in Future Transport Systems.

-Integrated continuing education courses, on the other hand, are largely based on the modules and courses of normal Master’s programmes.
-Participants can put together their study programme from the wide range of available courses on a relatively individual basis.
-Because they can use existing course units and infrastructures, these programmes generally cost less.
+Integrated continuing education programmes such as the CAS ETH in Computer Science or the MAS ETH in Management, Technology, and Economics are largely based on the modules and courses of normal Master’s degree programmes.
+Participants may assemble their learning content from the wide range of available courses on a relatively individual basis.